Kikoku/web-integration-api-docs/source/includes/_requirements.md

 * All code should be minified and served using gzip or better compression.

 * Integrations should avoid loading excessive imagery, fonts and scripts.
+While some are often necessary, less is more and avoiding loading duplicate scripts will help reduce load time for your integration as well as improve overall website speed.

-* Please refrain from including large libraries such as jQuery.
+* Please refrain from including large libraries such as jQuery or React, as both are already available on all pages of all of our sites.